JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 - [ ] Learn from the approaches of others, and share what I’ve learned

 Status: Ongoing.
 Intended for projects later.
-Shared what I learned from Landmark a fair bit and got good feedback.
+Shared what I learned from Landmark a fair bit and got good feedback on how it helped others.

 - [ ] Get mentorship and feedback on my current work

 Status: Ongoing.
 Intended for projects later.
+However,

 - [ ] see how others balance their commitment to open with friends and family